Underactuated Robotics

 Behavior cloning Pomerleau88+Bain95 attempts to learn a policy directly from the policy's input-output data using supervised learning.
 In the case of full-state feedback, where we know that the optimal policy can be represented as a simple function of the state, this is typically cast as a simple regression problem, e.g. $\min_\theta \sum_{i} |\bu_i - \pi_\theta(\bx_i)|^2.$ In the richer case of output feedback, where we have learned to think about a policy as a dynamical system, then this becomes a sequence learning problem (given a sequence of observations, predict a sequence of actions).

 Famously, Large Language Models are trained with behavior cloning (and then fine-tuned to make them more aligned with human preferences Ziegler19).
 OpenAI's GPT models are autoregressive models that predict the next token given a "context" of recent tokens Radford18+Radford19+Brown20+Bubeck23.
-More recently, we've seen the extension to multi-modal models, such as visually-conditioned language models (like GPT-4V and LLaVa Liu23) with an increasing wealth of open-source reproductions Karamcheti24+Laurençon24.
+More recently, we've seen the extension to multi-modal models, such as visually-conditioned language models (VLMs) like GPT-4V and LLaVa Liu23 with an increasing wealth of open-source reproductions Karamcheti24+Laurençon24.

 Is predicting actions fundamentally different from next-token prediction in language?
 There are a few reasons why it might be.
 Actions are continuous and high-dimensional, whereas language tokens are discrete.
 Our control systems get put into the feedback loop with physics, and have to deal with stochasticity from the environment that LLMs don't experience.
-However, I would say that in 2024, there were two main lines of work which I believe made people realize that predicting future actions may not be so fundamentally different than language, at least for dexterous manipulation.
+Google DeepMind released the RT series of "vision-language-action" (VLA) models (RT-1, RT-2, and RT-2-X) which started to show that predicting actions may not be so fundamentally different than language, at least for simple pick-and-place tasks.
+Then in 2024, there were two main lines of work which convincingly demonstrated this capability could even extend to surprisngly dexterous manipulation.
 Those were the Diffusion Policy Chi24 and the Action Chunking Transformer (ACT) from the ALOHA project Zhao23.
-Of course, these were built on a long line of progress which started anew in the age of deep learning (e.g. Levine16+Florence20+Florence22).
+Of course, these were built on a long line of progress on "visuomotor policies" which we'll discuss below.

 Diffusion Policy started as an intern project(!) by Cheng Chi at TRI, and blossomed into a great collaboration with Shuran Song.